ryan123rudder/ryan123rudder/README.md

-- 👋 Hi, I’m @ryan123rudder
-- 👀 I’m interested in Robotics, Embedded Systems, and Aerospace
-- 🌱 I’m currently studying at Colorado School of Mines
+Hello!
+My name is Ryan Manley.
+I’m interested in Robotics, Embedded Systems, and Flight Software, and I’m currently studying Computer Science at Colorado School of Mines.

 My Github is a collection of personal and group projects.
 Most of them have to remain private unfortunately.